-Upon successful completion of the course, through class lectures, class participation, quizzes, videos, as well as language laboratory, online learning, and Activity Pak exercises, the student will be able to do the following:
+Upon successful completion of the course, through class lectures, class participation, quizzes, videos, as well as language laboratory, online learning, and iLrn Heinle Learning Center exercises, the student will be able to do the following:

 - 1. Exhibit aural comprehension through response to questions. - 2.
 Demonstrate control of grammatical structures covered in the text material through oral classroom participation, written assignments, and testing. - 3.
 Exhibit comprehension of reading through participation in class discussion and through testing over content of material assigned. - 4.
 Write in Spanish, using vocabulary and grammatical structures appropriate for this course. - 5.
-Speak in his or her own words the cultural content of the course assimilated through text material and the professor's lectures. - 6.
+Demonstrate target cultural understandings and compare cultures through the perspectives, products, and practices of those cultures. - 6.
 Use and exhibit knowledge of Spanish vocabulary. - 7.
-Perform most activities listed in the ACTFL novice mid level competencies as follow:
+Perform most activities listed in the ACTFL novice mid-level competencies as follow: - a.
+Communicate on very familiar topics using a variety of words and phrases that he or she has practiced and memorized.